 At night, this is the perfect location for budding stargazers due to the lack of light pollution.
 Hubby brought his telescope and had a great time viewing different constellations.

-A range of facilities are available onsite.
+A range of facilities is available onsite.
 These include a cafe (with THEEEE best pancakes I’ve ever tasted) and a gorgeous wedding venue (GG’s Yard).

 Make the most of the stunning scenery around you.
 Take the quick way down the hill travelling by zip wire for a stunning panoramic view of Fleet Bay.